SAP-archive/teched2021-DEV261/exercises/ex3/README.md

 ### Exercise 3.5.2 - ORDERS-HTML5-DEPLOYER - OPTIONAL

-> This step is optional
+> Creating this CICD job is optional and the required setup can be performed alternatively.
+The instructions are provided in the later section.

 - Open the SAP CICD service and choose the tab **Jobs**
 - Choose the plus sign to add an entry